Joint committee on data protection bill gets another extension to submit report | Law-Order

 ''That this House do extend up to the first week of monsoon session 2021 of Parliament the time for presentation of the report of the Joint Committee on the Personal Data Protection Bill, 2019,'' the motion read.
 It was passed by a voice vote.

+This is for the fourth time the committee's tenure has been extended, sources said.
+Earlier, it was given extension on March 23, 2020, September 23, 2020 and February 9, 2021.

-The panel has 20 members from Lok Sabha and 10 from Rajya Sabha.
+The panel has 19 members from Lok Sabha and nine from Rajya Sabha currently.

 The Personal Data Protection Bill seeks to regulate the use of individual's data by the government and private companies.